 increase market share in terms of model split ridership.
 This effort should leverage use of technology, social media, traditional media, branding, and develop and provide strategies to attract interest in CAT to build choice ridership and generally improve the image of CAT as a service. marketing strategies will continue to be explored.
 Initiative 1.7.3 Continue to partner with the Chamber of Commerce to develop and disseminate information and materials to businesses, residents, visitors, about the value of CAT services, the benefits of riding CAT, and information about how to access and use CAT services.
 Ongoing In FY22, CAT has attended multiple public outreach activities/events but further coordination with the Chamber of Commerce is required to distribute CAT service information.
 A planned increase in our corporate bus pass program advertising may help complete this goal with more outreach to the local businesses.
-Develop material to promote they use of CAT geared towards the employer to be completed by 2023 Initiative 1.7.4 Provide travel training for persons interested in using the CAT system.
+Develop material to promote the use of CAT geared towards the employer to be completed by 2023 Initiative 1.7.4 Provide travel training for persons interested in using the CAT system.
 Ongoing CAT Travel Training is available to educate riders on how to use the system whenever requested.
+CAT's website also includes detailed guides on how to use the system, read our schedules, and the services available.
 Maintain CAT's website with the latest information regarding travel training and provide information to paratransit passengers that may be able to utilized Fixed Route services.
 Initiative 1.7.5 Conduct outreach activities at community events, schools, and other organizations to teach Ongoing CAT staff has so far attended or hosted 6 events in FY22.
 Further outreach activities are planned for the rest of the year.
 Attend or host at a minimum 6 events students and the public how to use CAT and the benefits of CAT services. through out the year.
 Initiative 1.7.6 Garner relationships with local media and news outlets to keep the community aware and involved.
 Ongoing CAT created radio advertisements on local radio stations and will continue to explore further marketing strategies with local media outlets.
 Submit news release to media outlets to promote service change and events.